InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/darshan.md

 and allows you to directly find out the reason why any prayers might be failing to produce the expected/desired results.
-Therefore, people with this gift have the authority to pass dogmas into canon, and qualifies for the Priesthood.
+Therefore, people with this gift have the authority to pass dogmas into canon, and qualify for the Priesthood.